-The Dublin interview is set in the same framework as the second interview in a regular procedure.
+The Dublin interview is combined with the first interview within the framework of the short asylum procedure.
 The remarks concerning video/audio recording, interpreters, accessibility and quality of the (regular) interview are also applicable in the Dublin procedure.
+As a result the short asylum procedure is shortened in Dublin cases, because the interview about the asylum motives is left out.
+If more investigation whether Dublin is applicable is needed the asylum seeker is directed to the extended asylum procedure.